 Dr. Rose Martel is a family physician at the Copeman Healthcare Centre in North Vancouver.

 Dr. Martel graduated from the University of Montreal in 2007 with a Doctorate in Medicine.
-She then completed a Family Practice Medical Residency in 2009 before relocating to Northern Ontario to practice acute care medicine.
+She then completed a Family Practice Medical Residency in 2009 before relocating to a small coastal community then Northern Ontario to practice acute care medicine.
 Her love for the mountains led her to successfully undertake a Mountain Rescue Training Certificate in Grenoble, France and pushed her to move to beautiful British Columbia in 2011.

 Dr. Martel is supported by Clinical Care Coordinator, Katrina Pino.